ljsinclair/featurebase-docs/docs/sql-guide/statements/statement-insert-bulk-parquet-example.md

 nav_order: 5
 ---

-# Ingest a Parquet file with BULK INSERT
+# BULK INSERT example using Apache Parquet formatted data source

 This example demonstrates how to: